mchernyshev85/GetDocsSample/README.md

 # GetDocsSample
 A sample repo for GetDocs study

-This is a sample doc
+This is a sample doc.
+It was changed